cloud-atlas-ai/obsidian-ics/README.md

 ### Usage

 Go to a daily note, use the `ICS: Import events` command.

 For customizations not available to the formatting, use Dataview or Templater (see below).
+Likewise, if you want to automatically import events when you create your daily notes, you'll want to use one of those.

 ### Data view usage